When should you tell your date that you’re bisexual?

-Izzy, 24 is social secretary in the LGBTQ society at her university, putting on speed dating events across the campus.
-She’s sick of being told that her interest in both sexes is a short-term thing that she’ll grow out of.
-Believe it or not, being bisexual isn’t quite as temporary as an interest in boybands or YouTubers.
+Izzy is sick of being told that her interest in both sexes is a short-term thing that she’ll grow out of.

-“I feel almost obliged to tell my dates immediately – like if I don’t I am being somehow disingenuous,” she says.
-“But then, you have to deal with the fallout of someone telling you that you are going through a phase.”
+“I feel almost obliged to tell my dates immediately – like, if I don’t, I’m being somehow disingenuous…” says Izzy.
+“But then, you have to deal with the fallout of someone telling you that you’re just going through a phase.”

 The Bisexual Resource Centre is the oldest organisation worldwide that provides resources and funding to create a stronger community for bisexual and pansexual individuals.
 Based in the US, it supports projects around the world.

 Co-president Kate Estrop says that they have seen a massive increase in people contacting the organisation seeking community groups for bisexuals and advice on how to deal with harassment.

-“They face stigma from the straight community and, to a greater extent, from the lesbian and gay communities,” says Kate.
+“They face stigma from the straight community and, to a greater extent, from the lesbian and gay communities…” confirms Estrop.
 “They have ‘passing privilege’ as heterosexual and therefore aren’t ‘queer’ enough.
-Bisexual women face the stigma of being more ‘slutty’ and indecisive.
+Bisexual women face the stigma of being perceived as slutty and indecisive.
 Bisexual men are simply seen as being on their way to being gay.”

 “Humans love dichotomies.
 You are a cat or dog person, coffee or tea drinker, morning person or night owl, male or female, gay or straight…” adds Estrop.
 “Why are we so uncomfortable with the shades of grey that fall between straight and gay?”